Daniel Moskos: Chicago White Sox

 On July 6, 2012, Moskos was claimed off waivers by the Chicago White Sox.
 He made 16 appearances down the stretch for the Triple-A Charlotte Knights, recording a 4.43 ERA with 21 strikeouts and 2 saves across 20 1/3 innings pitched.

 Moskos made 22 appearances for Charlotte in 2013, compiling a 2-1 record and 4.97 ERA with 28 strikeouts over 29 innings of work.
 He was released by the White Sox organization on June 23, 2013.

 EDA Rhinos

 On July 23, 2013, Moskos signed with the EDA Rhinos of the Chinese Professional Baseball League.
 However, he did not appear in a game for the team.

 Los Angeles Dodgers

 On November 18, 2013, Moskos signed a minor league contract with the Los Angeles Dodgers, including an invitation to major league camp.
 Later he was assigned to the Triple–A Albuquerque Isotopes, where he had a 6.52 ERA in nine games before being released on May 7, 2014.

-In 2015, while he was a free agent, Moskos was suspended for 50 games following a positive test for a banned substance.
+In 2015, while he was a free agent, Moskos was suspended for 50 games following a second positive test for a drug of abuse.
 Moskos played in the Mexican Professional Winter League in Navojoa, Sonora for Mayos de Navojoa.
 In 24 games, he posted a 2–1 record with nine saves.